ONSdigital/dp-developer-site/static/observations/index.md

 #### Time
-The time dimension is treated slightly differently from all other dimensions in that we require the time label, rather than the IDs (all IDs for a certain 'type' of time, e.g Months, are the same)
+The time dimension is treated slightly differently from all other dimensions and you need to use the time label, rather than the ID.
+This is beacause all IDs for a certain 'type' of time, e.g Months, are currently the same.

 #### Wildcard
-The API allows a single dimension to be replaced with a wildcard to instead return all values for this dimension.
+Theis endpoint allows a single dimension to be replaced with a wildcard (a '*') to instead return all values for this dimension.

 Example URI